 It is written in Old English.
-Here is the opening sentence: “Rowan Douglas, by divine providence, Lord Archbishop of Canterbury, primate of all England and Metropolitan by Authority of Parliament lawfully empowered for the purposes herein written to our beloved in Christ, David John Foster, a literate person now residing at the City of Tauranga in New Zealand.
+Here is the opening sentence: “Rowan Douglas, by divine providence, Lord Archbishop of Canterbury, primate of all England and Metropolitan by Authority of Parliament lawfully empowered for the purposes herein written to our beloved in Christ, Grant Alister Harris, a literate person now residing at the City of Tauranga in New Zealand.
 We being willing by reason of your merits to confer on you a suitable title of promotion do create you a public notary…”

 Becoming a notary public in New Zealand involves:

 10 years experience as a lawyer